BOOKS

 Lady Tremaine anchors the novel as a protagonist who defies simple categorization.
 Her fierce protectiveness toward Drizella and Anastasia coexists uneasily with her cruel indifference to Cinderella.
 Hochhauser portrays this favoritism not as inherent evil but as the natural result of a woman who has learned to hoard love like a finite resource.

 Cinderella appears less frequently but makes each scene count.
 Rather than the passive victim of traditional tellings, she emerges as quietly resilient, finding ways to maintain her dignity despite systematic mistreatment.
-The stepsisters receive more nuanced treatment than usual, each struggling with their mother's impossible expectations in different ways.
+Drizella and Anastasia receive more nuanced treatment than usual, each struggling with their mother's impossible expectations in different ways.

 Themes of Motherhood and Survival

 The central theme explores how women's limited options in patriarchal societies can twist maternal love into something possessive and destructive.
-Lady Tremaine's desperation to secure advantageous marriages for her daughters drives many of her worst decisions, yet Hochhauser presents this as understandable within the novel's social context.
+Lady Tremaine's desperation to secure advantageous marriages for her daughters drives many of her worst decisions — yet Hochhauser frames this as understandable, even logical, within the novel's social world.

 Where the Glass Slipper Doesn't Quite Fit